6 Data Modeling Techniques To Elevate Your Data Culture

 - Physical: A physical data model includes all entities, attributes, and relationships.
 It uses tables and columns tied to your database.
 These are more technical than the other types and may be more difficult for non-data experts to understand.

-Data Modeling Methods
+Data Modeling Techniques

 - Hierarchical data models are organized—as you would guess—hierarchically in tree-like structures.